 There are three types of insulation for flat roofs and a professional should help you to decide which one is best for you.

-- Warm deck or warm roof has insulation above the roof deck (the panel underneath the roofing material that's usually made of wood), and is recommended in damp and cold areas such as Britain.
+- Warm deck or warm roof has insulation above the roof deck (the panel underneath the roofing material that's usually made of wood).
+It's recommended in damp and cold areas, such as the UK.

 - Inverted roof has insulation that goes above the weather membrane, effectively protecting it from heat and cold that can shorten its life and that of the roof deck.
 It can even protect against wear and tear if there is access to the roof.
 With an inverted roof, the top-most layer is generally gravel or a similar material.